 Find out more about the Warm Home Discount scheme via GOV.UK.

 Energy Company Obligation (ECO) Flexible Eligibility Statement of Intent

-This sets out our intention to assist those most likely to be in fuel poverty by helping to make improvements to their energy efficiency.
+We have adopted an ECO Flexible Eligibility Statement of Intent which sets out our intention to assist those most likely to be in fuel poverty by helping to improve the energy efficiency of their homes.